WICG/scroll-to-text-fragment/README.md

 ```
 targetText=[prefix-,]textStart[,textEnd][,-suffix]

             context  |-------match-----|  context
 ```
 _(Square brackets indicate an optional parameter)_

 Though existing HTML support for id and name attributes specifies the target element directly in the fragment, most other mime types make use of this x=y pattern in the fragment, such as [Media Fragments](https://www.w3.org/TR/media-frags/#media-fragment-syntax) (e.g. #track=audio&t=10,20), [PDF](https://tools.ietf.org/html/rfc3778#section-3) (e.g. #page=12) or [CSV](https://tools.ietf.org/html/rfc7111#section-2) (e.g. #row=4).

 The _targetText_ keyword will identify a block of text that should be scrolled into view.
-The provided text is will be percent-decoded before matching.
-Dash (-), ampersand (&), and comma (,) characters in text snippets must be percent-encoded to prevent being interpreted as part of the fragment syntax.
+The provided text is be percent-decoded before matching.
+Dash (-), ampersand (&), and comma (,) characters in text snippets must be percent-encoded to avoid being interpreted as part of the fragment syntax.

 The [URL standard](https://url.spec.whatwg.org/) specifies that a fragment can contain [URL code points](https://url.spec.whatwg.org/#url-code-points), as well as [UTF-8 percent encoded characters](https://url.spec.whatwg.org/#utf-8-percent-encode).
 Characters in the [fragment percent encode set](https://url.spec.whatwg.org/#fragment-percent-encode-set) must be percent encoded.